 Investigate the accounting procedures used by companies.

-Unchecked Bull market, unwise agricultural practices, economic depress
+The unchecked Bull market, unwise agricultural practices, economic depression.

 The New Deal programs enabled the U.S. to recover from the Depression and laid much of today’s infrastructure.